1jour1vin

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Labégorce 2019 was the first vintage vinified in the new vat room, and also the first to use Cabernet Franc from the northern part of the appellation, on more chalky soils, a massal selection from an organic producer in the South of France.
-Aged in 40% new oak, this wine has a full, rich bouquet.
-A mix of red and black fruits, cedar and perhaps more rose petal than violet at the moment.
-The palate is medium-bodied with grainy tannins, very well balanced, and a little spicier than I found in barrel, leading to a precise, taut finish.
+Labégorce 2019 was the first vintage vinified in the new vat room and also the first to use Cabernet Franc from the northern part of the appellation, on more calcareous soils, a mass selection from an organic producer in the south of France.
+Aged in 40% new oak, this wine has a full and rich bouquet.
+A blend of red and black fruits, cedar, and perhaps more rose petal than violet at the moment.
+The palate is medium-bodied with grainy tannins, very well balanced, and a little spicier than I found in barrel, leading to a precise and taut finish.
 2024-2045

 James Suckling